person making latte art

 Selecting the Right Milk for Frothing

-Expert Tip: For frothing soy or almond milk, ensure it’s well shaken before heating.
-This is crucial to disperse the sediments evenly and to maximize the froth potential.
+Expert Tip: For frothing soy or almond milk, shake it well before heating.
+This disperses the sediment evenly and maximizes your froth.

 The Right Milk Temperature for Frothing